IIIF/api/source/api/presentation/3.0/index.md

 Although it might seem redundant, the URI of the Canvas _MUST_ be repeated in the `target` field of the Annotation.
 This is to ensure consistency with Annotations that target only part of the resource, described in more detail below, and to remain faithful to the Web Annotation specification, where `target` is mandatory.

 The type of the content resource _MUST_ be included, and _SHOULD_ be taken from the table listed under the definition of `type`.
 The format of the resource _SHOULD_ be included and, if so, _SHOULD_ be the media type that is returned when the resource is dereferenced.
-The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `description`, `metadata`, `license` and `attribution`.
+The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `summary`, `metadata`, `license` and `attribution`.

 Additional features of the [Web Annotation][webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
 The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a `SpecificResource`, a `Choice`, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.